 ApsaraDB for MongoDB optimizes indexes to reduce the number of scanned collections.
 Therefore, you must focus on the DocsExamined and KeysExamined metrics in slow query logs.
 For more information about how to view slow query logs, see View slow query logs.

 DocsExamined: the number of documents scanned for a query request.
-A large metric value indicates that a large number of non-index entries need to be scanned.
-In this case, we recommend that you create an index for a field with a large number of scanned documents.
+A large metric value indicates that many non-index entries need to be scanned.
+In this case, we recommend that you create an index for a field with many scanned documents.

 KeysExamined: the number of keys scanned in a specific index.
-If the metric value is large but the returned nreturned value is small, a large number of index keys are scanned to obtain the data that meets specified query conditions, which indicates that the index is inefficient.
+If the metric value is large but the returned nreturned value is small, many index keys are scanned to obtain the data that meets specified query conditions, which indicates that the index is inefficient.
 In this case, you must adjust the index or create another index.

 The following index analysis logic applies: